Introduction to Digital Photography & Photoshop

 The Introduction to Digital Photography & Photoshop CC course is an intensive training programme designed for persons who have no prior knowledge of digital photography.

-The course is presented over two weeks and consists of 10 training sessions.
+The course is presented on a private one-on-one basis usually over 10 sessions - the number of sessions will be determined by the pace at which a student develops.
 The sessions deal with a host of topics, including the various functions of your Digital SLR camera, theoretical elements of how these settings affect your photographs, in-the-field practical training sessions, as well as working with Photoshop CC to edit images.
 The aim of the Photoshop aspect of the course is to provide the basic principles of working with digital images in the post-production phase using Adobe software.
 One of the advantages of digital photography is the virtually limitless possibilities in the post-production phase of producing photographs.
 We explore this!

 The course objectives include learning how to use your Digital SLR camera in the manual exposure mode, get a thorough under-standing of many other camera settings and gain valuable experience in various photography situations and conditions as well as working with images after production.